This course is suitable for students aged 19 and over.

 When will I start the course and how long will it take?

-The course will start in September and will take two years to complete.
+This course starts in September and will take two years to complete.

 This course will take place at our Main Campus, Huyton, Liverpool, L36 3SD.